 - Free parking

-No, much like going to a Detroit Tigers game, you cannot get a refund simply because you can no longer make it.
-You are in charge of finding a person to purchase that ticket from you or giving it to someone else to use.
+No. Much like going to a professional sporting event, you cannot get a refund because you can no longer make it.
+Guests are in charge of finding a person to purchase that ticket or giving it to someone else to use.

 Tickets are non-refundable, but are transferable between persons.